|

 they travel to Baskerville Hall with the Queen and

-Charles II, where they are taken by Sir Hugo into an
+Charles II, where they are taken by Sir Hugo into

-ancient British barrow - the mound of the
+an ancient British barrow - the mound of the

-Baskervilles - from where they travel to Stonehenge
+Baskervilles - from where they travel to

-to battle Kitchener and his Eastern allies.
+Stonehenge to battle Kitchener and his Eastern

-Dierdre's curse leads to Donne's death, and the dead
+allies.
+Dierdre's curse leads to Donne's death,

-and Victoria travel to the shadow land of Annwn to
+battle.
+Weston and Victoria travel to the shadow

-find Donne's spirit.
+land of Annwn to find Donne's spirit.

 |

-Strange Case of Ludwig the Unspeakable" (1996)
+"The Strange Case of Ludwig the

 Included in: Otherwere: Stories of